Case study

 Day three · The wedding

-Where the ocean met the mandap.
+Where the waterfall met the mandap.

 Day four · The reception